TAUNTON CATHOLIC NORTH

 • It is possible for a non-Catholic Christian to be a Christian witness as long as one godparent is Catholic.
 A Catholic who has left the faith can not be a Christian witness.

-Godparents are required to go to the Parish where they belong to at the time of the baptism to get a sponsor form which show that they have met these requirements.
-They do not go to the Parish to which they belonged when they were baptized, or received the other sacraments of initiation, but to the Parish to which they belong at the present time.
-It is best to call that Parish office in advance to ask for the certificate.
+Godparents are required to go to the Parish where they are currently registered to get a sponsor form which show that they have met these requirements.
+It is best that they contact their Parish office in advance to ask for the certificate.

-How to Register for Baptism at all three Parishes.
+How to Register for Baptism at our Parishes